 Jefferson County court schedules affect your timeline, especially during busy periods when hearing dates get pushed back.

-You need to factor in additional time for property preparation and marketing after the eviction is complete.
+After the eviction, you must invest additional time in property preparation and marketing.
 Most property owners can realistically expect to list their property three to six months after starting the eviction process.
 At Kentucky Sell Now, we specialize in buying houses fast for cash and have helped many Louisville homeowners close deals quickly and stress-free.
-You can read our reviews and learn about our process to see how we work.
+Check out other frequently asked questions sellers ask about working with Kentucky Sell Now.
 If you’re wondering about alternative sale methods, check out our guide on selling your house with a quitclaim deed in Louisville, KY.

 How to Protect Your Financial Interests During the Sale